-SPIRITUALITY About Today Liturgy of the Hours Daily Mass Liturgy and Music Bishop Ralph’s Reflections Pilgrimages Pilgrimages Holy LandLourdesRomePadleyWalsingham Holy Land Pilgrimage, 19th to 26th November 2017 Diocese of Hallam Pilgrimage to the Holy Land led by Bishop Ralph Heskett CssR – 7th to 14 March 2016.
-Bishop Ralph plans to lead a Diocesan Pilgrimage […]
+SPIRITUALITY About Today Liturgy of the Hours Daily Mass Liturgy and Music Bishop Ralph’s Reflections Pilgrimages Pilgrimages Holy LandLourdesRomePadleyWalsingham Holy Land Pilgrimage, 19th to 26th November 2017 Diocese of Hallam Pilgrimage to the Holy Land led by Bishop Ralph Heskett CSsR – 19th to 26th November 2017.
+The Pilgrimage will visit all the major religious sites […]

 Archives for April 2016

 AboutServicesClergyMore Info The Cathedral Church of St Marie is the Catholic cathedral in Sheffield, England.
 It lies in a slightly hidden location, just off the main shopping street in the city, but signals its presence with a tall spire.
 It is an especially fine example of an English Roman Catholic Church, with much fine interior […]

 POST-SYNODAL APOSTOLIC EXHORTATION AMORIS LAETITIA OF THE HOLY FATHER FRANCIS TO BISHOPS, PRIESTS AND DEACONS CONSECRATED PERSONS CHRISTIAN MARRIED COUPLES AND ALL THE LAY FAITHFUL ON LOVE IN THE FAMILY DOWNLOAD PDF